2009 National Soccer Hall of Fame Induction Class: Voting results

 Not elected but remaining on future ballots:

 Eligible players

-The following individuals were also declared eligible for induction in 2009, but were not among the top vote getters.
+The following individuals were also declared eligible for induction in 2009, but were not among those with the most number of votes.

 Veteran

 On February 2, 2009, the Hall of Fame announced that none of the sixteen veteran candidates had received enough votes for induction into the hall.
 The top five candidates are as follows:

 The Veterans Screening Committee had selected the following sixteen candidates from a pool of over 300 eligible players.

 Builder

 On February 2, 2009, the Hall of Fame announced that none of the sixteen builder candidates had received enough votes for induction into the hall.
 The top five candidates are as follows:

 The Builder's Screening Committee had selected the following fifteen candidates from a list of over 50 eligible candidates.